Lauren Barnes

-Lauren Kate Barnes (born May 31, 1989) is an American professional soccer player who currently plays as a defender for OL Reign of the National Women's Soccer League (NWSL).
+Lauren Kate Barnes (born May 31, 1989) is an American professional soccer player who plays as a defender for Seattle Reign FC of the National Women's Soccer League (NWSL).
 She previously played for the Philadelphia Independence in the WPS and represented the United States on the under-15, under-20, and under-23 national teams.

+Barnes was named NWSL Defender of the Year in 2016 and was twice named to the league's Best XI in 2015 and 2016.
+She won the NWSL Shield with the Reign in 2014, 2015, and 2022.
+As of 2025, she has played the most-ever games and minutes of any NWSL player and is one of four players from the inaugural season of the league to still be playing.
+Barnes won multiple league championships in Australia with Melbourne Victory and Melbourne City and played one season for Swedish club Kristianstads DFF.